dlbraunpu/Yosys_extensions/README.md

 ## To run:

+1. Read the original `func_extract` documentation to learn what the program does and how to prepare the input data it needs.

-1. Ensure that the Verilog design and the various configuration files (e.g. `instr.txt`) are available.
+2. Ensure that the Verilog design and the various configuration files (e.g. `instr.txt`) are available.
 The Verilog files can be anywhere, but typically the configuration files and output files will be located in the current directory.

-2. Write a Yosys script that will load and optimize the Verilog design and invoke the `funct_extract` command, e.g.:
+3. Write a Yosys script that will load and optimize the Verilog design and invoke the `funct_extract` command, e.g.:

         read_verilog path/to/my_design.v